ADULT Advisors

 Linda Sell - Co-Founder, Advisor

 Linda is a Co-Founder and former Board Member of the environmental non-profit Bay Area for Clean Environment which has been instrumental in radically reducing emissions of local toxic pollutants.
 In recent years, she has worked with volunteers across the state collecting thousands of signatures for petitions and gathering organizational endorsements in support of state legislation to reduce carbon emissions and combat climate change.
 Over the last decade, she has served on an educational foundation and in leadership positions on several steering/campaign committees.
 Those efforts have resulted in fundraising campaigns and the passage of local funding measures that have raised millions for our local schools which are being invested into instructional and enrichment programs.
+Linda is currently a member of the City Council for the City of Sunnyvale.

-Tara Sreekrishnan - Co-Founder, Cupertino Team Advisor
+Tara Sreekrishnan - Co-Founder, Advisor

+Tara currently serves as Deputy Chief of Staff to California State Senator Dave Cortese.
 Tara is currently a member of the Board of Education in Santa Clara County.
 Her community work includes serving on the Friends of Deer Hollow Farm Board of Directors, the Silicon Valley Clean Energy Customer Advisory Group, and the Bay Area for Clean Environment Board of Directors.

 David Poeschel - advisor

 Dave began pursuing his passion as a “self taught ecologist” as a child in the vacant lots and drainage ditches near the Sacramento home where he grew up.
 He worked as a software engineer before retiring to focus on environmental conservation.
 His education continued as a volunteer and campaign activist with CNPS, SCVAS, Sierra Club Loma Prieta Chapter and serving on several governmental committees providing him with many years of experience, particularly on City of San Jose land use and environmental policies.
+Dave leads native plant restoration efforts in Guadalupe Oak Grove Park, possibly the last remnant of valley floor oak woodland in Silicon Valley.
+He also shares his environmental knowledge as a docent for the Santa Clara Valley Open Space Authority and at various park activities.
+He has also enjoyed volunteering as a math and reading tutor for elementary school children.

 Dr. Gary latshaw - advisor

+Dr. Gary Latshaw received his doctorate in physics from Stanford University in 1971.
+Although his career primarily involved non-environmental issues, he maintained a serious interest in the environment and man-induced climate change over the years.
 He became personally concerned that global society was ignoring the increasingly convincing threat of climate change and began presenting his findings in 2003 in a home-grown presentation he called “Saving the Future” to various groups.
 When the movie “Inconvenient Truth” came out and Al Gore formed the Climate Reality Project – a project to train and equip people to present climate change issues – he applied and was accepted to the program.
+Now retired, Dr. Latshaw, from working as a physicist in industry and colleges, is a member of the Climate Reality Project and has become active in the Sierra Club, securethefuture2100.org, 350.org, and others.
+He has served on Cupertino’s Sustainability Commission for six years.

 Jonathan Wan - Advisor

+Jonathan Wan is a seasoned leader in sustainability and climate innovation, currently serving as a key senior advisor and a core member of the management team in operations at GODOT Solutions.
 At GODOT, Jonathan works to transform industrial and agricultural waste into sustainable resources through innovative waste-to-energy technologies.
 His leadership in operations ensures the seamless execution of GODOT’s ambitious projects, including the flagship waste-to-wealth initiative in Central Washington, which aims to convert apple and pear waste into valuable outputs like hydrogen, hydrochar, and carbon credits.
 This project alone is expected to divert over 43,000 tons of waste annually from landfills, reducing CO₂ emissions by the equivalent of 91,674 barrels of oil burned.
+Jonathan is deeply committed to giving back to his community, actively volunteering with organizations such as SVYCA, Swim Across America, and Vitalant Blood Donation, where he strives to make a positive impact through service and philanthropy.
+Beyond his professional achievements, he exemplifies grit, endurance, and resilience as a dedicated triathlete and Ironman.